 During charging, we increase the voltage on battery terminals.
 Electrons travel into the battery where they bind with sulfur and reenter the electrolyte.
 An easy way to think of the process: Charging reverses the electrochemical reaction that takes place when batteries discharge.

-BONUS: The #1 reason for battery failure (60 seconds):
+The Main reason for battery failure

 Plates are vital to battery life, and chemical reactions slowly corrode them.
 These reactions hinder a battery’s ability to carry current.
 Eventually, this leads to the most common battery failure: internal short-circuiting.